 Some people have stubborn areas of fat cells that will not shrink no matter how much they diet or exercise.
-The common areas for these fat pockets include the chin, neck, hips, abdomen, thighs, buttocks, calves, and ankles.
+The common areas for these fat pockets include the chin, neck, hips, backs of arms, abdomen, above the knees, thighs, buttocks, calves, and ankles.

 A technique called ultrasonic-assisted lipoplasty (UAL) may help you address that unwanted fat.
 UAL is an enhancement to liposuction.
 To keep your new shape and new weight after lipoplasty, you will need to follow a proper diet and exercise plan.